 Absolutely.
 If you are not baptized, you are encouraged to come to the altar at the time of Communion and receive a blessing from the priest.
 Please cross your arms in front of your chest to indicate this.

 No, you don’t have to.
 You may receive just bread.

 Yes!
-We have Sunday Discovery Hour (Sunday School) for children ages 3-11 at 9:15.
+We have Sunday School for children ages 4-11 at 9:15.
 Click here for more information on Children’s Ministries.
 Youth Group meets every other Sunday at 11:30.
 Click here for more info on youth group.
 Children’s Chapel is held on the 2nd and 4th service during the 10:30 worship.
 There are also numerous activities throughout the year for children and teens.

 Yes.
 Our congregation is made up of people of various nationalities, ages, occupations, sexual orientations, and sports allegiances.
 We come from a variety of religious traditions and have found at St. Paul’s a spiritual home where we can hear and share the Word of God.
 We are drawn by the beauty, spirituality, music, and liturgy of the Episcopal Church.
 The energy and the wide variety of ministries, social activities, and outreach activities of the church reflect the presence of the Holy Spirit and the diversity of talent and giftedness of our members.
 St. Paul’s is a welcoming and affirming church.

 A Rector is the same thing as a senior pastor and is the priest in charge of a parish.

 Episcopal refers to a church with bishops.
 Read more about the Episcopal Church here.